A Business Process Managed by the Internal/External Sales Office

 - The transaction is consistent with the scope, guiding principles, and criteria set forth in Board of Regents Policy: Direct Sales of Goods and Services. (pdf)

-For definitions regarding Gifts, Sponsored Projects, & External Sales, see Appendix A (pdf) of the policy Selling Goods and Services to External Customers.
+Definitions of Gifts, Sponsored Projects and External Sales (pdf) appear in an appendix to the policy Selling Goods and Services to External Customers.

 - If additional clarification is needed regarding the classification of the activity, contact firstname.lastname@example.org.